 The quadrotors are encouraged to fly as fast as possible and at the same time not violate a set of predefined constraints (e.g., virtual tracks, closest distance with static and dynamic obstacles, and time constraints).
 Any violations will result in a penalty in the score.
 The clutteredness of the environment will be a weighting factor applied to the performance reward and the safety constraint violation penalty.

-Submission system style: We will use a web application—explicitly created for this competition—to submit the source code of the learning-based solution/control approach.
+Submission system style: We will use GitHub’s Pull Request system to submit the source code of the learning-based solution/control approach.
 These controllers will be automatically executed and scored against the simulation environments as well as—for the finalist teams only—transferred to our Toronto-based team to be asynchronously run on the experimental quadrotor hardware.
-In case of onsite participation in Kyoto, we will set up a booth with multiple workstations to provide in-person support to the participants submitting to both the simulation and remote experimental environments.

 November 1 – December 25: Dissemination